 Generally, what it comes down to is that heat is trapped in the engine compartment.
 Here are some of the reasons that might happen:

-- There’s a leak in the cooling system.
+- You have a coolant leak.
 This is one of the most common reasons your car overheats, so it’s a good place to start looking.
 There are several different places your cooling system can spring a leak; it could be in your radiator, water pump, hoses or thermostat housing.
 If you’re able to find this leak you might be able to seal it temporarily, but you should still get your car to a mechanic to make sure that the problem is permanently fixed.

 - There’s a problem with the coolant.
 It used to be that there was only one kind of coolant available for cars, which made it pretty simple to help your car keep its cool.
 However, today there is the original (green) antifreeze, which is designed to protect the metals in your car’s cooling system, and a newer coolant, Dex-Cool, which is an orange-colored coolant that uses organic acids to prevent corrosion.
 Mixing the two can cause major damage to your vehicle (and to your checkbook), since they do not interact and will create a thick gel that can’t flow through your system.
 That’s going to affect everything from the radiator and heater cores to the water pump and head gaskets.